 The Ghibli Museum (三鷹の森ジブリ美術館, Mitaka no Mori Ghibli Bijutsukan) is the animation and art museum of Miyazaki Hayao's Studio Ghibli, one of Japan's most famous animation studios.
 They have produced many feature length films with worldwide distribution such as My Neighbor Totoro, Princess Mononoke, Spirited Away and Ponyo on the Cliff by the Sea.

-Located in Mitaka, just outside of central Tokyo, the museum is a must-see for fans of the films.
-The museum itself is whimsically designed in the distinct style of the studio's films, and many of their famous characters are there, including a life-sized robot from "Castle in the Sky" on the rooftop garden.
+Located in Mitaka, just outside of central Tokyo, not far from Kichijoji, the museum is a must-see for fans of the films.
+The museum itself is whimsically designed in the distinct style of the studio's films, and many of their famous characters are there, including a life-sized robot from "Castle in the Sky" in the rooftop garden.

 Tickets are not sold at the museum and must be purchased in advance:

 A limited number of tickets can be purchased online in English through the l-tike.com website by Lawson HMV Entertainment for the regular fee of 1000 yen.
 Furthermore, they can be purchased through Klook and Voyagin but cost considerably more than the regular fee of 1000 yen per person.

 Tickets can be purchased from overseas offices of JTB.
 Tickets for a given month go on sale three months in advance on the 1st of the month.
 You will be given a voucher with a specified entry date printed on it.
 You can exchange the voucher at the museum for your ticket (passport required) at anytime during your entry day.

 Purchasing from within Japan